 - How would I feel if these were my final words and the only thing people remembered about me?

-Now, I’m not saying you should go through life censoring your every thought.
+Now, I’m not saying you should go through life censoring your every thought or bottling up your emotions.
 Sometimes, hard things need to be said.
-However, nine times out of then, there’s a more diplomatic and kinder way to say them.
+However, nine times out of ten, there’s a more diplomatic and kinder way to say them.
 Remember those wise words from our grandparents– if you can’t say something nice, don’t say anything at all!

 Share with care